ochrysto/Baseballscorer-Backend/README.md

 #### Step 0 - requirements

-For running Keycloak locally you need **Docker** installed.
+For running Keycloak locally you need to have **Docker** installed.

 Use this [**Docker download page link**](https://docs.docker.com/engine/install/) to download **Docker**.

-You can check that docker is installed with this command:
+You can check that docker is installed on your computer with this command:
 ```bash
 docker --version
 ```